 Your activity level plays a large part in your clothing selection.
 Active riders stay warmer than riders who are going at a more casual pace and not physically exerting themselves.

-Those riding off trail and in deep snow are generally the most active of riders and typically will wear even lighter jackets and pants to prevent overheating.
-Waterproof clothing is also more important off trail, as you will be in contact with the snow far more often during the ride.
+Those riding off-trail and in deep snow are generally the most active riders and typically wear lighter jackets and pants to prevent overheating.
+Waterproof clothing is also more important off-trail, as you will be in contact with the snow far more often during the ride.

 Riders should always check the weather forecast, and adjust their clothing and route for the greatest enjoyment.
 Windy and colder days are best for winding trails because the riding style is more active.
 Smooth trails are colder than rough, bumpy trails.
 So learn how to always stay comfortable and warm.